tonayw/POSCAR-Reader/README.md

 # POSCAR/CHGCAR-Reader
-This is a project to deal with POSCAR/CHGCAR files, which are commonly used for describing atomic structures.
+This is a project to analyze POSCAR/CHGCAR files, which are commonly used for describing atomic structures.